SoftwareUnderstanding/software-iodata/README.md

 The domain of both these properties is `schema:SoftwareApplication` (or any of its subclasses) or `schema:SoftwareSourceCode`.
-The former is preferred as it is more specific and combines nicely with the usage of `schema:targetProduct` as proposed in https://w3id.org/software-types.
+The former is preferred as it is more specific and combines nicely with the usage of `codemeta:isSourceCodeOf` as described in https://w3id.org/software-types.
 If the domain is `SoftwareSourceCode`, then these properties are interpreted as less specific (read
 as: *some undefined build target of the source code consumes/produces certain type of data*).